Traveling Dog Lady: 2025

 As for pet-friendly hotels, oh boy do I have some stories!!
 Be assertive, especially if you're a female traveling alone with one or more large dog(s).
 The hotel may be pet friendly, but they will try to put you in the WORST room.
 I know, because it has happened to me more than once.
 Explain that your dog is clean, well-behaved, housebroken, doesn't chew, etc. and that you are alone and need to be safe.
 I have horror stories of filthy rooms crawling with flies and roaches, broken toilets (one of the main reasons I would stay overnight rather than continuing to my destination!), and "crack house" type hotels teeming with unsavory humans.
 I've been put in the worst, filthiest rooms, on the ground level of a hotel, simply because I had a large dog.
 Be sure you stand up for yourself and don't be afraid to take your business elsewhere if you have to!

-I've traveled with my small dog, Petey, several times during the pandemic.
+I've traveled with my small dog, Petey, several times -- quite a lot of those times during the pandemic when there wasn't much to do.
 We went camping, and also stayed at hotels.
 He's always welcome.
 They definitely treat smaller dogs differently than big ones, and they definitely treat couples better than single female travelers.
 How unfortunate.

 I have lots of other "traveling with dogs" tips, but I've gone on long enough!!
 Hopefully you can find some of this usable! lol